-This section describes how to configure Windows clients for:

-- Internet access via the Broadband Router - Sharing the Printer connected to the Broadband Router.
+This section describes how to configure Windows clients for Internet access via the Broadband Router.

 The first step is to check the PC's TCP/IP settings.

 The Broadband Router uses the TCP/IP network protocol for all functions, so it is essential that the TCP/IP protocol be installed and configured on each PC.